PHPCSStandards/PHP_CodeSniffer-website/CONTRIBUTING.md

 6. Submit a pull request from your fork to this repository.
 This process is documented in more detail in the [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 7. Please ensure your pull requests passes all automated quality checks.
 8. If you updated anything which will be auto-replaced via the pre-processing:
-    * The GitHub Actions workflow will do a "dry-run" for every PR (pre-process only, no push to the wiki).
+    * The GitHub Actions workflow will do a "dry-run" for every PR (pre-process only, no push to the Wiki).
     * Please download the artifact which was created via this dry-run and verify the pre-processing replaced the output in the way you expected.

 When in doubt, open an issue first to discuss your change proposal.